 “But,” he tried to argue.

-After a long pause she shrugged her shoulders “I don’t know,” her voice soft and gentile.
+After a long pause she shrugged her shoulders.
+“I don’t know,” her voice soft and gentle.

 Rose gave a tiny laugh, knowing that he wasn’t serious.
 “No kicking as well,” she responded, tugging on the shoulder of his robe for him to start walking again.